 As host of the show, Kermit tried valiantly to maintain control over a weekly half-hour of chaos and confusion as his motley cast of unruly animals, monsters and an often bemused human guest star (including John Cleese, Liberace, Peter Sellers, Brooke Shields, Steve Martin, George Burns, Roger Moore, Elton John, Julie Andrews and Raquel Welch), threatened to reduce every big production number into a chaotic shambles.

-Regulars included the loud and karate chop inclined wannabe star Miss Piggy; Rolf, the shaggy canine piano-player; comically challenged stand up comedian Fozzie Bear; the maniacal and totally incomprehensible Swedish Chef and the ubiquitous Gonzo, who always had his attempts to open the show with a trumpet fanfare thwarted by his trumpet breaking, exploding, flying away or generally behaving in a totally unexpected (and un-trumpet-like) way.
+Regulars included the loud and karate chop-inclined wannabe star Miss Piggy; Rolf, the shaggy canine piano player; comically challenged stand-up comedian Fozzie Bear; the maniacal and incomprehensible Swedish Chef and the ubiquitous Gonzo, who always had his attempts to open the show with a trumpet fanfare thwarted by his trumpet breaking, exploding, flying away or generally behaving in a totally unexpected (and un-trumpet-like) way.

-The show also featured a number of mini soap-operas, notably Pigs In Space, in which handsome Captain Link Heartthrob of the starship Swinetrek fought off the evil plots of Dr Strangepork and the advances of Miss Piggy.
+The show also featured several mini soap operas, notably Pigs In Space, in which handsome Captain Link Heartthrob of the starship Swinetrek fought off the evil plots of Dr Strangepork and the advances of Miss Piggy.

-Observing the on-stage antics with a vocal mixture of scorn and disdain from their box seats were the two heckling old geezers, Statler and Waldorf.
+The two heckling old geezers, Statler and Waldorf, observed the on-stage antics with a vocal mixture of scorn and disdain from their box seats.

-It was also Henson who coined the phrase ‘ Muppet’ to describe his unique combination of marionette and puppetry.
+Henson also coined the phrase ‘ Muppet’ to describe his unique combination of marionette and puppetry.

 The series spun off five feature films – The Muppet Movie (1979), The Great Muppet Caper (1981), The Muppets Take Manhattan (1984), The Muppet Christmas Carol (1992) and Muppet Treasure Island (1996) – and on the wave of its success also spawned a television sequel in the 80s, Fraggle Rock.